StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `UIVisual.Aura` — Refers to the grabbable area indicator outside a window.
 - `UIVisual.Button` — Refers to UI.Button elements.
 - `UIVisual.ButtonRound` — Refers to UI.ButtonRound elements.
+- `UIVisual.Carat` — Deprecated misspelling of `ui_vis_caret`, kept for backwards compatibility.
-- `UIVisual.Carat` — Refers to the text position indicator carat on text input elements.
+- `UIVisual.Caret` — Refers to the text position indicator caret on text input elements.
 - `UIVisual.Default` — A default root UI element.
 Not a particular element, but other elements may refer to this if there is nothing more specific present.
 - `UIVisual.Handle` — Refers to UI.Handle/HandleBegin elements.
 - `UIVisual.Input` — Refers to UI.Input elements.